 The Treasury Department repealed almost 300 tax regulations in mid-March 2019.

 Both the March 2019 repeal—titled the Eliminating Unnecessary Tax Regulations rule—and other international tax provisions being examined for modification come from the same federal tax simplification initiative.
-However, international businesses will continue to wait on further guidance related to Section 385 debt/equity provisions, foreign currency gains and losses, and transfers of goodwill to a foreign corporation.
+However, international businesses will continue to wait on further guidance related to Section 385 debt/equity provisions, and transfers of goodwill to a foreign corporation.

 In April 2017, President Trump issued an executive order directing the Treasury Department and the IRS to review all tax regulations updated on or after Jan.
 1, 2016.
 As part of the review, regulators had to identify which requirements were unnecessarily cumbersome, imposed an undue financial burden on taxpayers, or exceeded the authority of the IRS.